nnayz/uhh_project_dsai/archs/baseline_arch/README.md

 where $\vert S_k\vert $ is the number of support examples in class $k$, and $f_{\phi}(x_i)$ is the embedded vector of a support example $x_i$

+**Choice of using mean**

+- Not arbitrary
+- As the distance function used for classification is a Bregman divergence, such as the squared Euclidean distance, the mean of a set of points is the optimal representative that minimises the total distance to all points in that set.
+[Basically ]